lkwq007/stablediffusion-infinity/readme.md

 Update: the project also supports [glid-3-xl-stable](https://github.com/Jack000/glid-3-xl-stable) as inpainting/outpainting model.
 Note that you have to restart the `app.py` to change model. (not supported on colab)

+Update: the project add photometric correction to suppress seams, to use this feature, you need to install [fpie](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing): `pip install fpie` (Linux/MacOS only)

 ## Setup environment
 setup with `environment.yml`
 ```